-What Crimes Should a Nurse Report to The Arizona Nursing Board?
+What Crimes Should a Nurse Report to The Arizona Nursing Board? | Criminal Reporting

-The following types of misdemeanor or other criminal offenses/charges are crimes that have been determined by the Board to be reportable pursuant to A.RS § 32-3208:
+The following types of misdemeanor or other criminal offenses/charges are crimes that the Board has determined to be reportable according to A.RS § 32-3208:

 - Assault and Related Offenses

 - Abuse, Neglect, Exploitation of a Child or Vulnerable Adult, and Related Offenses

 - Sexual and Related Offenses

 Failure to report a reportable criminal charge within ten business days violates the Arizona Nurse Practice Act and could result in disciplinary action.

 Nurses who contact our office frequently ask our attorneys if state law allows a nursing professional with a DUI legal charge or conviction to get a license with the Arizona State Board of Nursing.

 An Arizona Nurse DUI will not necessarily prevent a nurse from obtaining a license or a career in the health field.
 However, the Board (which handles all complaints) has a public policy (updated as of September 2020) on their website which covers the details of what circumstances nursing professionals with a case that resulted in a felony DUI criminal conviction can get a license.

 This policy does not apply to criminal conduct involving misdemeanor DUI charges or convictions.
 Once a nursing professional applies for a license to practice with the Arizona State Board of Nursing, they need to disclose any felony DUI criminal court convictions (from previous years) on their application.